apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/MINI LOAD.md

 Privilege Authentication Currently Doris uses the Basic mode of HTTP for privilege authentication.
 So you need to specify a username and password when importing
 This way is to pass the password in plaintext, and does not support encrypted transmission for the time being.

-Expect Doris needs to send an HTTP request with the'Expect'header information,'100-continue'.
+Expect Doris needs to send an HTTP request with the 'Expect' header information,'100-continue'.
 Why?
 Because we need to redirect the request, we have to transfer the data content before.
 This can avoid causing multiple data transmission, thereby improving efficiency.

-Content-Length Doris needs to send a request with the header'Content-Length'.
-If the content ratio is sent 'Content-Length'is less, so Doris believes that if there is a transmission problem, the submission task fails.
+Content-Length Doris needs to send a request with the header 'Content-Length'.
+If the content ratio is sent 'Content-Length' is less, so Doris believes that if there is a transmission problem, the submission task fails.
-NOTE: If you send more data than'Content-Length', Doris reads only'Content-Length'.
+NOTE: If you send more data than 'Content-Length', Doris reads only 'Content-Length'.
 Length content and import